grafana/plugin-tools/docusaurus/docs/how-to-guides/data-source-plugins/add-migration-handler-for-backend.md

 Finally, adapt the frontend so `@grafana/runtime` knows if it should run the migration action.
 Do this in two steps:

 1. Implement the `MigrationHandler` that `@grafana/runtime` exposes in the plugin's `DataSource` class.
 Set the property `hasBackendMigration` (to `true`) and implement the function `shouldMigrate`.
-The `shouldMigrate` function receives a query and verifies if it requires migration (for example, by checking the latest properties or checking the expected plugin version, if it’s part of the model).
+The `shouldMigrate` function receives a query and verifies if it requires migration (for example, by checking the latest properties or checking the expected plugin version, if it's part of the model).
 This verification avoids unnecessary queries to the backend.
-1. Create a wrapper for the plugin `QueryEditor` that ensures that the given query is migrated before rendering the editor.
-Do this by adding the `QueryEditorWithMigration` wrapper to your query editor.
+1. Use the wrapper `QueryEditorWithMigration` along with your `QueryEditor` component.
+This wrapper will ensure that the query is migrated before rendering the editor.

 That's it.
 Once the plugin implements these steps, existing and new queries will continue working without the need for duplicate migration logic in multiple places.